AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 Who can view this tab: System Administrators and Storage Administrators.

 Storage administrators can access only the [asset settings](https://helpx.adobe.com/enterprise/using/asset-settings.html) and [content logs](https://helpx.adobe.com/enterprise/using/content-logs.html).
-System administrators can view or modify settings depending on their plan.
+System Administrators can view or modify settings depending on their plan.

 [!Note]
 >